20 Other Ways to Say “This Quote Shows” (With Examples)

 Using “demonstrates” conveys authority and proves a point with concrete evidence.
 It works especially well in academic or professional contexts.

-See also 20 Other Ways to Say "The End" in A Story (With Examples)
+See also 20 Other Ways to Say "First Come First Serve" (with Examples)

 Example in a Business Report: